-In our "Net Sales by Geographic Region," "Net Sales by Segment," and in some of the discussions and tables that follow, we exclude the impact of foreign currency translation when presenting net sales information, which we define as "constant dollar", and we exclude acquisitions in the first year after closing, divestiture activity from the time of sale, and the impact of foreign currency translation and/or acquisition and divestiture activity are non-U.S. GAAP financial measures.
+In our "Net Sales by Geographic Region," "Net Sales by Segment," and in some of the discussions and tables that follow, we exclude the impact of foreign currency translation when presenting net sales information, which we define as "constant dollar", and we exclude acquisitions in the first year after closing, divestiture activity from the time of sale, and the impact of foreign currency translation when presenting net sales information, which we define as "organic."
+Changes in net sales excluding the impact of foreign currency translation and/or acquisition and divestiture activity are non-GAAP financial measures.
 As a worldwide business, it is important that we consider the effects of foreign currency translation when we view our results and plan our strategies.
 Nonetheless, we cannot control changes in foreign currency exchange rates.
-Consequently, when our management analyzes our financial results including performance metrics such as sales, cost of sales or selling, general and administrative expense, to measure the core performance of our business, we may exclude the impact of foreign currency translation when making incentive compensation determinations.
+Consequently, when our management analyzes our financial results including performance metrics such as sales, cost of sales or selling, general and administrative expense, to measure the core performance of our business, we may exclude the impact of foreign currency translation our current period results at prior period foreign currency exchange rates.
+We also may exclude the impact of foreign currency translation when making incentive compensation determinations.
 As a result, our management believes that these presentations are useful internally and may be useful to investors.

-Refer to these specific tables presented later in our Management's Discussion and Analysis of Financial Condition and Results of Operations for reconciliations of these non-U.S. GAAP financial measures to their most directly comparable U.S. GAAP measures.
+Refer to these specific tables presented later in our Management's Discussion and Analysis of Financial Condition and Results of Operations for reconciliations of these non-GAAP financial measures to their most directly comparable GAAP measures.